 Exploration - 2020 Outlook

-During the year, the Company plans to spend $1.5 million drilling 11,500 metres at the Avino mine property and will target the areas of Avino and the Santiago Vein.
-Exploration targets may not be limited to these areas, and during the year our priority targets may change if geological interpretations on other areas present enhanced opportunity.
+During 2020, the Company had planned to spend $1.5 million drilling 11,500 metres at the Avino mine property and would have targeted the areas of Avino and the Santiago Vein.
+Exploration targets may not have been limited to these areas, and during the year the priority targets may have changed if geological interpretations on other areas present enhanced opportunity.
 We plan to provide detailed information on our exploration targets in the coming months.

 Historic near-to-surface mining on the property has left many clues as to where mineralization hot spots are located.
 Using modern technology to integrate, manage and interpret more than 80 km of Induced Polarization (IP) Geophysics, 1,500 soil samples, satellite imagery, data from ongoing drilling and historic data, the company will seek to define new high potential targets that were not visible or accessible in the past.